inxanedev/inxane-computer/README.md

 All the memory available to the program gets set to `0` using `memset`, so you can safely assume that all valid addresses in your program, from `0x0000` to `0x1000` will all have the value `0`.
 Therefore, you don't have to write a `mov` instruction to set anything to 0 at the beginning of the program.

 The instructions `aout, ascii-aout, out`, and `ascii-out` are non-standard, meaning that they don't have to be implemented by other simulators, they're only guaranteed to be implemented in the simulator in this repository.

-There will be more instructions in the future, which will make writing programs a lot easier.
-For example, I will implement an instruction like `add ADDRESS ADDRESS`, since that is not currently possible with the available instructions, and it'd definitely be useful.

 ## Usage
 ### Compiler